WilChrist/JSF_STARTER_PROJECT_TEMPLATE/README.md

 # Starter Template For JSF Project

 This is a basic starter template for JSF Project with Maven and IntelliJ.
+Feel free to check others branch for more feature.
+Each branch add a new Feature.

 ## Getting Started